 AC drives bring a multitude of benefits to your system, especially in reduced energy consumption.
 At the same time, they generate more harmonics - and can also mitigate these harmonics produced.
 The reason to use AC drives is that their benefits far outweigh the drawbacks of harmonics produced.
 Discover the benefits in this video.

 AC drives, also known as variable speed drives (VSDs) or variable frequency drives (VFDs), offer the best way to de-carbonize your operation and meet your carbon neutrality targets.
 These drives regulate electric motors to reduce energy consumption dramatically.
 They also bring controllability, repeatability, and resilience to industrial processes.
+Drives are an integral part of the modern industrial landscape, bringing enormous benefits:

 New installations can reduce energy consumption by equipping each application with AC drive control.
 Upgrading existing direct-on-line (DOL) or fixed speed installations to drives is the best way to achieve greenhouse gas (GHG) reduction goals 1].
 Upgrading to high-efficiency motors helps even more.